 any other information required by applicable state and federal laws, rules, and regulations governing the provision of services under the contract and the policies and standards.

-For examples of invoices that include all required elements, see the invoice templates posted to this chapter.
+For an invoice example, see the SEAL Invoice posted in this chapter.

-1.8.2.1 Inaccurate Invoice
+1.7.4 Inaccurate Invoice

-TWC-VR does not accept invoices that are incorrect or that do not include all the required items.
+TWC-VRD will not accept invoices that are incorrect or that do not include all the required items.

-TWC-VR returns incomplete or incorrect invoices and any associated reports to the Board, asks the Board to make the necessary corrections.
+TWC-VRD will return incomplete or incorrect invoices and any associated reports to the Board and ask the Board to make the necessary corrections.

-The Board resubmits the correct invoice and required documentation for review and payment.
+The Board must resubmit the correct invoice and required documentation for review and payment.

-1.8.2.2 Recoupment of Funds Paid
+1.7.5 Recoupment of Funds Paid